 BASIS Independent Schools are celebrating an important "first" this year.
-This spring, our very first graduating class will accept their diplomas here at BASIS Independent Silicon Valley.
+This spring, our very first graduating class will accept their diplomas at our Silicon Valley campus.
 Did you know that BASIS Independent students take a daily college counseling class their senior year?

 In our first post on the college process, we share an update on how the college preparation process is going and shed some light on what it means to graduate from a program with a track record of student success:

 The seasonal visits from college representatives just wrapped up at BASIS Independent Silicon Valley.
 The BASIS.ed network of schools now has a significant track record of sending great students to the top universities and colleges in the nation.
 That is why, despite being a new school, we just had 48 of those colleges and universities come to meet our students, including most of the Ivies.
 Harvard just rounded out the season for us.
 There is a network effect at play here.
 We are a new school, a community to itself, but we are also part of a larger community of learning whose graduates have established an extraordinary track record with the most elite schools in the nation.
 Talk with a college admissions officer and the light goes on and they realize they know us, know our program, our rigor and our emphasis on mastery and student autonomy, and above all know our students and what they can bring to their campus life.

 The typical letter that a school sends out at this time of year ticks a couple of important boxes.
 Thanks to the faculty who wrote all those letters!
 Thanks to the students for taking charge of their own process!
 And yes, there is the gentle reminder that the college process today, as it has been for over a generation, is highly competitive, uncertain and somewhat opaque.
 This is what the University of Chicago Director of Admissions tells prospective students when they assemble in the beautiful campus chapel: the University of Chicago could admit over 4 complete classes and no professor on campus would be able to tell if the admitted class was the first or the 4th to be accepted.